 An info sec junkie's professional path, currently working towards his OSCP certification.
 I recently realized my dream, as I've become a professional pentester.
 I love hacking and coding and I hope I can give my little knowledge back to the community and help make information systems more secure.
 This blog focuses on information security and white hat hacking, i.e. hacking based on the client's authorization.
 Hacking must be done responsibly: don't ruin people's lives and businesses.

 a) sysinfo: Returns information on the target system, as shown below.

 b) getuid: Returns the ID of the user we could hack in as.

 c) getpid: Returns the PID (process identifier) for the process we're currently running our session in.

 d) getsystem: Achieves a local privilege escalation.
-In Windows versions later than XP, it doesn't work per se, because of the UAC (User Access Control).
+In Windows versions later than XP, it doesn't work per se, because of the UAC (User Account Control).
 We're gonna have to perform an exploit in order to disable UAC first and then run this command.

 e) idletime: It tells us how long the user logged on the victim machine has been idle.

 f) upload and download: we can upload and download files to and from the victim machine.